Aquanty/rtd-hgs/docs/source/index.rst

 would like to run again to produce some additional output.
-Instead of having to rerun the full simulation, which may be costly, you can copy the head output files to a folder under your simulation folder, e.g., :math:`\mbox{heads\ }`, and then rerun your simulation by defining the flow field from the head files in :math:`\mbox{heads\ }` at each output time.
+Instead of having to rerun the full simulation, which may be costly, you can copy the head output files to a folder under your simulation folder, e.g., ``heads ``, and then rerun your simulation by defining the flow field from the head files in ``heads `` at each output time.
 Note that initial head values are supplied by your initial conditions.

 There are a number of things to keep in mind when using this command: